chrismo/talks/estimation/estimation.md

 # Now + _Days_ = Jan 30th

 ???
-And if anyone wants to do the math, it might be clearer that they're doing something fishy.
+And if anyone tries to do the math, it might be clearer that they're doing something fishy.

 ---